FBI Arrests 3 Alleged Members Of White Supremacist Group Ahead Of Richmond Rally

 A law enforcement official tells NPR that the three suspected members of The Base had discussed going to a controversial pro-gun rally in Virginia next week.

-The three men are Brian Mark Lemley, Jr., 33, of Elkton, Md.; William Garfield Bilbrough IV, 19, of Denton, Md.; and Canadian national Patrik Jordan Mathews, 27, who entered the U.S. illegally last summer.
-Mathews and Lemley had recently been living in Newark, Delaware.
+The three men are Brian Mark Lemley Jr., 33, of Elkton, Md.; William Garfield Bilbrough IV, 19, of Denton, Md.; and Canadian national Patrik Jordan Mathews, 27, who entered the U.S. illegally last summer.
+Mathews and Lemley had recently been living in Newark, Del.

-The arrests come days before a pro-gun demonstration that's slated to take place in Richmond, Va., Monday — and just after Gov. Ralph Northam declared a state of emergency and banned firearms on the Capitol grounds in Richmond in anticipation of the gun rights demonstration.
+The arrests come days before a pro-gun demonstration that's slated to take place in Richmond, Va., on Monday — and just after Gov. Ralph Northam declared a state of emergency and banned firearms on the Capitol grounds in Richmond in anticipation of the gun rights demonstration.

 "We have received credible intelligence from our law enforcement agencies that there are groups with malicious plans for the rally that is planned for Monday," Northam said Wednesday afternoon.

+The firearms ban was challenged in court, but a judge in Richmond upheld the governor's order.

-The criminal case against Lemley, Bilbrough and Mathews was filed under seal Tuesday; it was unsealed today after their arrests.
-The defendants are appearing before a federal judge Thursday afternoon for an arraignment at U.S. District Court in Greenbelt, Md., just east of the Capital Beltway.
+The criminal case against Lemley, Bilbrough and Mathews was filed under seal Tuesday; it was unsealed Thursday after their arrests.
+The defendants were to appear before a federal judge Thursday afternoon at the U.S. District Court in Greenbelt, Md., just east of the Capital Beltway.
+They were not expected to enter any pleas in that initial appearance, the U.S. Attorney's Office says.

 Two of the men who were arrested have previous military training: Lemley was a cavalry scout in the Army, and Mathews previously served as a combat engineer in the Canadian Army Reserve.